swiss-seismological-service/scdetect/README.md

 **Amplitude calculation**:

-`scdetect` implements the calculation of amplitudes required for a magnitude estimation based on an amplitude-magnitude regression.
-Within a detector configuration the following amplitude related configuration parameters may be
+In order to perform a magnitude estimation later on, the corresponding amplitudes must be computed beforehand.
+On detector configuration level the following amplitude related configuration parameters may be provided:
-provided:

 - `"createAmplitudes"`: Boolean value which enables/disables [amplitude calculation](#amplitude-calculation) for this